 Hazmat Removal Workers with little to no experience tend to make between $27910 and $33880 while the more experienced ones can earn over $57230 per year.

 Top 5 paying states

-However a higher pay at ID doesn’t guarantee that you will make more because the living expenses at ID might be 2x higher than where you are currently at now.
+However a higher pay at AK doesn’t guarantee that you will make more because the living expenses at AK might be twice as high than where you are currently at now.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
-They like working with plants, animals, and real-world materials like wood, tools, and machinery.
-Many of the careers require working outside, and do not involve a lot of paperwork or working closely with others.
+They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

 inspect structures using engineering skills to determine structural soundness and compliance with specifications, building codes, and other regulations.
 Inspections may be general in nature or may be limited to a specific area, such as electrical systems or plumbing.